SpatDIF/SpatDIFLib/README.txt

 > cd src
 > cd make

-The makefile detects the OS you are using, compile and generate a shared library named spatdiflib.dynlib on MacOS or spatdiflib.so on Linux. then compile the sources in the example folder.
+The makefile detects the OS you are using, compiles and generates a shared library named spatdiflib.dynlib on MacOS or spatdiflib.so on Linux, subsequently compiles the sources in the example folder.